h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 >>>
 >>> If the server receives an ALPN name "radius/1.0" from the client, it MUST reply with ALPN "radius/1.0", and then use historic RADIUS/TLS.
 >>>
->>>  Note that the server may receive multiple ALPN names from the client.
-So long as the server receives an ALPN name "radius/1.0" from the client, it is deemed to match, and the connection MUST use historic RADIUS/TLS.
+>>> If the server receives an ALPN name "radius/1.1" from the client, it MUST reply with ALPN "radius/1.1", and then use RADIUS/1.1
 >>>
->>> If the server receives one or more ALPN names from the client, but none of the names match "radius/1.0", it MUST reply with a TLS alert of "no_application_protocol" (120), and then close the TLS connection.
+>>> If the server receives one or more ALPN names from the client, but none of the names match "radius/1.0" or "radius/1.1", it MUST reply with a TLS alert of "no_application_protocol" (120), and then close the TLS connection.

 > "1.1" -  Require the use of RADIUS/1.1
 >